IceSkyDev/AppDoc/docs/tools/en/ToolsSet_Media.md

   * Set the color type
   * Set the gradient type
   * Set angle or center point
+  * Specify the position and color of the gradient
 * Copy code
   * Css code
   * XAML code